matloff/TidyverseSkeptic/README.md

 11. **RStudio can easily remedy the situation.**  I have recommendations at the end of this essay.

+# Tidyverse vs. ggplot2

+RStudio bills the **ggplot2** graphics package as being part of the Tidyverse.
+Though again, as a commercial entityr, this is a natural marketing move on RStudio's part, it is inaccurate and misleading.

+- Inaccurate, as **ggplot2** preceded Tidy by about 7 years, and does not use Tidy principles.

+- Misleading, because the (genuine) "Ooh!
+Ah!" qualtity of the package "sells" beginners on the Tidyverse.
+I often hear them make statements like, "I love the Tidyverse, because I can create nice graphics."
+They believe the package relies on the Tidyverse, which is certainly not the case.
+We non-Tidyers use **ggplot2** all the time.

+There are similar problems with RStudio presenting the **string** package as Tidy, even though it predates Tidy by about 5 years, etc.

 # dplyr vs. data.table

 The **dplyr** package is a featured app of the Tidyverse developed by